TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 Target Corporation owns and operates Target Stores and Target web sites, and issues the Target Debit Card.
 Target Corporation subsidiaries and affiliates include, but are not limited to: Target Bank, Target Canada, Target Commercial Interiors, TCC Cooking Co.
-(Cooking.com and Chef’s Catalog).
+(Cooking.com and Chef’s Catalog) and Dermstore LLC (Dermstore.com, Blush.com, and Hairenvy.com).

 Card Issuing Bank